 Try Authentic New Mexican Cuisine

 No trip to Santa Fe is complete without indulging in authentic New Mexican cuisine.
-We asked several people for their favorite spot and repeatedly heard the same answer: Atrisco.
+We asked several locals for their favorite spot and repeatedly heard the same answer: Atrisco.
 Don’t let the strip mall location deter you; this third-generation New Mexican restaurant serves up incredibly fresh and locally sourced dishes.
-Order the green chile enchiladas and thank me later.
+Do yourself a favor and order the green chile enchiladas and thank me later.
 If you’re looking for a New Mexican restaurant closer to the downtown plaza, try La Fonda.

 Drink a Silver Coin Margarita